junnkit/junnkit/README.md

 # 💫 About Me:
 Hello, I do things.
 Currently a step up from toddler coder, I am now a ~~Preschool~~ Gradeschooler tier coder.
 I require an adultier adult to guide me through anything I have yet to learn.
+Soon, I will need to put on my big boy boots.
 This README is cool.

 ![Vic read](https://www.novelupdatesforum.com/attachments/screenshot_20180308-085239-jpg.40270/)